A Brief History Of The Marque

 In 1900 Joah Carver Phelon set to work on the construction of a motorcycle.
 While others were finding great difficulty in deciding where to put

-the engine, he made up his mind right away.
+he made up his mind right away.
 He removed the front down-tube from a cycle frame and inserted an engine in its place

 with direct chain-drive to the rear wheel – a far sighted decision in those days of almost universal belt-drive.